-5. Reevaluate Inventory Management Strategies.
+5. Reevaluate Inventory Management

-Hanging on to excess inventory can be even more costly during a recession because slowed demand may make goods more susceptible to obsolescence, theft and damage and increase storage and carrying costs.
+Fanging in to excess inventory can be even more costly during a recession because slowed demand may make goods more susceptible to obsolescence, theft and damage and increase storage and carrying costs.

 On the other hand, some extra inventory is a buffer against supply chain issues.